 Contrary to popular perception, a dignitary from France was invited on maximum occasions as a Chief Guest to the Republic Day Parade, followed by the King of Bhutan.
 On 10 different occasions, there was no Chief Guest.
-The Republic Day parade of 2018 was the first such occasion where there was more than one Chief Guest.
+The Republic Day parade of 2018 was the first such occasion when there were multiple guests.

 India has the tradition of inviting Heads of State and Dignitaries from other countries as the Chief Guest for the annual Republic Day (RD) parade.
-The Republic Day parade of 2018 is special in the sense that Heads of State/Dignitaries from 10 Association of Southeast Asian Nations (ASEAN) were invited as Chief Guests.
-This is the first time in the history that India is hosting more than one Chief Guest for the RD parade.
-Data shared by the Ministry of External Affairs (MEA) in response to an application under RTI reveals some interesting insights about the ‘Chief Guests’ to the Republic Day parade.
+South African President Cyril Ramaphosa was the Chief Guest this year.
+The Republic Day parade of 2018 was special in the sense that Heads of State/Dignitaries from 10 Association of Southeast Asian Nations (ASEAN) were invited as Chief Guests.
+This was also the first time in history that India hosted more than one Guest for the RD parade.
+Data shared by the Ministry of External Affairs (MEA) in response to an application under RTI reveals some interesting insights about the ‘Chief Guest’ to the Republic Day parade.

 There was no ‘Chief Guest’ on 10 occasions